 The Employee shall be paid an initial salary of £294,000 per annum.

 The Employee's salary shall accrue from day to day and be payable monthly in arrears on or about the last working day of each month directly into the Employee's bank or building society.

-The Employee's salary shall be reviewed by the CEO or the Board annually.
+The Employee's salary shall be reviewed by the Board annually.
 The Company is under no obligation to award an increase following a salary review.
 There will be no review of the salary after notice has been given by either party to terminate the Appointment.

 The Company may deduct from the salary, or any other sums owed to the Employee, any money owed to the Company or any Group Company by the Employee.

 The Company shall reimburse (or procure the reimbursement of) all reasonable expenses wholly, properly and necessarily incurred by the Employee during the Appointment, subject to production of VAT receipts or other appropriate evidence of payment.

 The Employee shall abide by the Company's and any Group Companys policies on expenses as communicated to him or set out in the Employee Handbook from time to time.